eliasecchig/test-docs-sp/docs/guide/observability.md

 Templated agents utilize [OpenTelemetry](https://opentelemetry.io/) for comprehensive observability, emitting events to Google Cloud Trace and Google Cloud Logging.
 Every interaction with the LLM instrumented, enabling detailed tracing of request flows throughout agents built with this framework.

 Leveraging the [CloudTraceSpanExporter](https://cloud.google.com/python/docs/reference/spanner/latest/opentelemetry-tracing), the framework captures and exports tracing data.
-To address the limitations of Cloud Trace ([256-byte attribute value limit](https://cloud.google.com/trace/docs/quotas#limits_on_spans)) and [Cloud Logging](https://cloud.google.com/logging/quotas) ([256KB log entry size](https://cloud.google.com/logging/quotas)), a custom extension of the CloudTraceSpanExporter is implemented in [`app/utils/tracing.py`](app/utils/tracing.py).
+To address the limitations of Cloud Trace ([256-byte attribute value limit](https://cloud.google.com/trace/docs/quotas#limits_on_spans)) and [Cloud Logging](https://cloud.google.com/logging/quotas) ([256KB log entry size](https://cloud.google.com/logging/quotas)), a custom extension of the CloudTraceSpanExporter is implemented in `app/utils/tracing.py` of the templated project.

 This extension enhances observability by: